 Expand to new markets

 Finally, if old sources of revenue are drying up, expand into new markets.
 Online learning is a great way to reach people all around the world with your offerings.
-If you’re following the earlier point about attracting younger members, use social media to infiltrate new markets on a wider scale.
+If you’re following the earlier point about attracting younger members, social media can help you infiltrate new markets on a wider scale than ever.

 5 Tips for Generating Revenue with Online learning